algorandfoundation/beaker/blog/blog.md

 The above improvements allow us to provide much more structure to applications.

-Today we are sharing `Beaker`, a Smart Contract development framework meant to improve the development experience.
+Today we are sharing [Beaker](https://github.com/algorand-devrel/beaker), a Smart Contract development framework meant to improve the development experience.

 Heads up though, it is still experimental.

 ![BeakerFire](beaker_fire.jpg)